arunraja-hub/Metatstatic_AI/product_research/UserValidation&Roadmap.md

 Based on our first round of testing, the mockups have satisfied the oncologist we had tested it with.
 He can easily understand the design and is able to navigate through the app’s features without any help.

 We have received constructive feedback from the testers on making certain improvements.
-We have distilled the following pointsfrom our conversation with the oncologist:
+We have distilled the following points from our conversation with the oncologist:

-- Stick to the simple design in the lowfi prototype
+- Stick to the simple design in our lowfi prototype
 - Include specific sections required for the pathological report in the report creation feature by interviewing a pathologist
-- Add a sharing feature to easily share files with colleagues via the app
+- Add a sharing feature to easily share files/reports with colleagues via the app

 We hope to incorporate these changes gradually for our demo product.
-We will also be talking to more pathologists and oncologists and pilot testing the workable protytpe with them to gain a lot more feedback.
+We will also be talking to more pathologists and oncologists and pilot testing the workable prototype with them to gain a lot more feedback.

 ## Build Plan

 We have developed a complete Gantt chart which lays out the detailed schedule we will be following towards our final demo on November 28:

 ![gantt](./image00.jpg)